Preserving Sight for Patients with Diabetes

-Do you or a family member have diabetes?
-Patients with Type-1 or Type-2 diabetes mellitus are recommended to have a comprehensive eye exam at least once per year as a part of their overall Diabetes management.
+If you have diabetes, we recommend a comprehensive eye exam at least once every year as part of your overall diabetes management.

-Here at Orchard Park Optometry, our eye doctors can perform a dilated retinal exam to check for signs of diabetic retinopathy and diabetic macular edema, two common conditions that can result in loss of vision if not detected and treated early.
+Here at Orchard Park Optometry, our eye doctors perform a dilated retinal exam to check for signs of diabetic retinopathy and diabetic macular edema.
+These two common conditions can result in loss of vision if not detected and treated early.